 The machine itself was in reasonable shape, but he found the gear shift wasn’t working, leaving him with no choice but to set scores using Automatic gears – not a huge problem, but it would mean that his times would be a few seconds short of being able to use manual gears – but no matter.

 Sure enough, Jason was able to set a swathe of new world record scores and submit them to the Twin Galaxies database and Guinness World Records.
-Here’s some footage of Jason doing his stuff for you to get an idea of what the experience of playing this incredible machine is like:
+There was footage on YouTube of the run, but it seems to have disappeared.
+But here’s a video to give you an idea of the machine he played on:

 It’s amazing to note that the car is an actual production model straight from Mazda’s factory lines, but with no engine.
 All that is under the hood is arcade controls for the steering, clutch, brake and accelerator.
 It has never been on the road and is still effectively a new car.
 MX5 enthusiasts would go crazy for it – this is an as new shell/chassis for an old 90’s MX5.
 In theory the “car” could be road registered, have an engine fitted with a wiring loom and be legally driven.